allegroai/clearml-docs/docs/configs/clearml_conf.md

   * `size.max_used_bytes` (*str*) - Maximum size of the local cache directory.
 If set to `-1`, the directory can use the available disk space.
 Specified in storage units (for example: `1GB`, `2TB`, `500MB`).
   * `size.min_free_bytes` (*str*) - Minimum amount of free disk space that should be left.
-If `size.max_used_bytes` is set to `-1`, this configuration will limit the cache directory maximum size to `free disk space - size.min_free_bytes`.
+If `size.max_used_bytes` is set to `-1`, this configuration option will limit the cache directory maximum size to `free disk space - size.min_free_bytes`.
   Specified in storage units (for example: `1GB`, `2TB`, `500MB`).
   * `zero_file_size_check` (*bool*)- If set to `True`, each cache hit will also check the cached file size, making sure it is not zero (default `False`)